pyg-team/pytorch_geometric/docs/source/notes/remote.rst

   :align: center
   :width: 80%

-  **Figure 3:** The common interfaces (and data flow) uniting the feature store, graph store, graph sampler, and data loader.
+  **Figure 3:** The common interfaces (and data flow) uniting the :class:`FeatureStore`, :class:`GraphStore`, graph sampler, and data loader.

-To get started with scalability, we recommend inspecting the interfaces listed above and defining your own feature and graph store implementations behind them.
+To get started with scalability, we recommend inspecting the interfaces listed above and defining your own :class:`FeatureStore` and :class:`GraphStore` implementations behind them.
-Once a feature store, graph store, and sampler are correctly implemented, simply pass them as parameters to a :obj:`NodeLoader` or :obj:`LinkLoader` (as above), and the rest of PyG will work seamlessly.
+Once a :class:`FeatureStore`, a :class:`GraphStore`, and a graph sampler are correctly implemented, simply pass them as parameters to a :class:`~torch_geometric.loader.NodeLoader` or a :class:`~torch_geometric.loader.LinkLoader`, and the rest of PyG will work seamlessly similar to any pure in-memory application.

-Since this feature is still undergoing heavy development, please feel free to reach out to the PyG Core Team either on Github or Slack if you have any questions, comments or concerns.
+Since this feature is still undergoing heavy development, please feel free to reach out to the PyG core team either on `GitHub <https://github.com/pyg-team/pytorch_geometric/discussions>`_ or `Slack <https://data.pyg.org/slack.html>`_ if you have any questions, comments or concerns.